gitter-badger/RPC/README.md

   - Go to the [developers page](https://discordapp.com/developers/applications/me) and create an application.
   - Scroll down to where it says in big bold letters "Rich Presence", and enable it.
   - Upload your images.
-Their names will be what to specify in the config as "largeImageKey" and "smallImageKey".
+Their names will be what to specify in the config as "largeImageName" and "smallImageName".
   - Save it.
   - Scroll up and grab its client ID.
 This is what you put as the first option in your saves.
 </details>